 A urinary catheter is a small, soft tube placed in the bladder.
+This article addresses urinary catheters in babies.

 There is a small risk of injury to the urethra or the bladder when the catheter is inserted.
 Urinary catheters that are left in place for more than a few days increase the risk for a bladder or kidney infection.